Understanding Addition and Subtraction in Transformers: Appendix: N-Digit Subtraction

+The mixed models perform addition and subtraction accurately.
+Tab.~\ref{tab:MathsPurposePerNodeMix6D} gives the full per-node sub-task map, over the last five token positions, for the 6-digit mixed capstone model discussed in Sec.~\ref{sec:MixedPoly}.

-\begin{itemize} \item All the notes about the addition model (above) also apply to the mixed model. \item The model contains a new subtask that stands out: The algorithm relies on calculations done at token position P0, when the model has only seen one question token!
-What information can the model gather from just the first token?
-Intuitively, if the first token is a “8" or “9" then the first answer token is more likely to be a “+" (and not a “-").
-The model uses this heuristic even though this probabilistic information is sometimes incorrect and so will work against the model achieving very low loss. \end{itemize}
+One mixed-model sub-task stands out: the algorithm relies on calculations done at token position P0, when the model has seen only one question token.
+What can the model gather from just the first token?
+Intuitively, if that token is an “8" or “9" the answer sign is more likely to be “+" than “-".
+The model uses this heuristic even though the probabilistic information is sometimes incorrect and so works against achieving very low loss.